Mummie/challenges-student-work/EDIT.md

 1. Check branch (Do not use parenthesis) (`git checkout (username)`) (username should be first initial and last name e.g. eschwartz)
 2. To save (`git add .`)
 3. Commit work (`git commit -m “completed work”`)
+4. Submit (`git push completed-work`)
+5. You will be prompted for your GitHub username, enter it and hit enter
+6. You will be promted for your GitHub password, enter it and hit enter
+7.
 and so on...